 - The price for this 4-day (3-night) package is approximately US$221 per person per day (595 euro x $US1.15 = $684 + $200 = $884 / 4 = $221), which is hard to beat when considering the exclusive hand-held nature of the package, transportation across the Allied invasion zones, and the umpteen sites and museums visited.

 - The price does not cover lunch, dinner, and of course personal expenses, such as whatever you do on your free time.

 - Transportation for this tour will be a 9-seater mini van piloted by Brett Harriman.

-- Walking & picnic lunches: Expect to do a lot of walking.
-We will explore former battlefields, trod the cobbled lanes of historic towns, and pay our respects to the dead at sprawling cemeteries.
-On the lunch front, we’ll plan picnics when possible that will save not only money but also time to allow for more sightseeing.
+- Walking, footwear, & picnic lunches: Expect to do a lot of walking.
+Ideal footwear would be waterproof boots, comfortable shoes.
+Anticipate possible wet and muddy areas.
+We will explore former battlefields, tread sandy beaches, stroll the cobbled lanes of historic towns, and pay our respects to the dead at sprawling cemeteries.
+Additionally, bring a windbreaker or jacket.
+On the lunch front, we’ll plan picnics when possible that will not only save us money but also time for more sightseeing.

 - Packing & souvenirs: As always, pack light, but do allow a little extra room for souvenirs and whatnot you may pick up along the way.

-- Cancellation: Advance payments are fully refundable 75 days prior to tour departure.
+- Cancellation: The advance payment is fully refundable 75 days prior to tour departure.
 Within 75 days, however, your advance payment will be forfeited (sorry!) unless your spot can be filled or you’d like to transfer the reservation to another Harriman tour package this year or next.

 - Piggyback this Harriman tour with another and deduct 20% from the advance payment of that tour.